 Weddings for the wealthy (or aspiring wealthy) here in Burundi can be extremely elaborate.
 If at all possible, the family will rent space at a hotel where entertainment, drinks and food will be provided for upwards of 400 guests.
 If that is not possible, the family will arrange the fête at a less expensive locale but may pay an upmarket hotel for having photos taken in their grounds.
 These grand events have multiplied now that the war is over.

-The following weddings took place at the Hotel Club du Lac Tanganyika, a favorite locale for weddings, engagements, and other celebrations.
+The following weddings took place at the Hotel Club du Lac Tanganyika on the shores of Lake Tanganyika, a favorite locale for weddings, engagements, and other celebrations.

 This is Part III of the blog series on wedding and engagement celebrations in Burundi during the dry season.
 The first blog looked at the poor and the second looked at rural notables.
 Some background, from the first blog: